DerekShute/zrogue/doc/implementation.md

 I personally consider code coverage to be a pillar of testing strategy and have used it elsewhere to really crush out bugs.

+## Doc generation

+Clearly a work in progress for Zig 0.14.
+I will try for due diligence.

 ## Visualization

 Mostly an experiment.
 Generates visualize.svg, which is a directed graph